Codeception/Codeception/docs/05-UnitTesting.md

     {
         $controller = $this->prepareController();
         $controller->expects($this->never())->method('render')->with($this->anything());
-        $controller->expects($this->once())
-            ->method('404')
-            ->with($this->equalTo('User not found'));
+        $controller->expects($this->once())->method('404')->with($this->equalTo('User not found'));
         $this->assertNotEquals(true, $controller->show(0));
     }
 }
+?>
 ```

-Is it more readable for you?
-Probably not.

-We won't process it's code line by line as we did for Codeception test.
-You can review [PHPUnit documentation](http://www.phpunit.de/manual/current/en/) if you don't understand some lines.

-But we will look into major differences.
-First of all we divided testing of method into 2 tests.
-This 2 behaviors can't be tested in one test.
-But is "showing 404 page for unexistent users" it's neither a new feature nor a new function.
+This test is 1.5 times longer.
+One test is split into two.
+Mocking requires strong knowledge of PHPUnit API.
+It's hard to understand behavior of tested method 'show' without looking into it's code.
+Nevertheless this test is quite readable.

-So why would we have 2 tests for one method?
+Let's analyze, why we split the one test into two.
+We test one feature, but two different behaviors.
+This can be argues, but we suppose that showing "404 page" can't be treated as a feature of your product.

-It's a technical, not logical limitation of PHPUnit.
-We can't test method 'render' invoked once and it never invoked in one test.
+Having to test instead of one is a technical, not logical limitation of PHPUnit.
-That happens because assertions for expectaions are done after test is finished.
-You can't control when they actually happens.

-Just to be clear: Codeception does exactly the same as the PHPUnit test does.
-It just has very tools to skip all redundand steps and write less code.
-Only descriptions and asserts.
+That's because you can test method 'render' invoked once and not invoked in one test.
+All mock methods invocations are checked in the very end of the test.
+Thus, having expectations for 'render' once and 'render' never we will get that only the last one will be performed.

 ## Conclusion

 You are free to decide the testing framework you will use for unit tests.
 Codeception and PHPUnit runs the same engine.
-The Codeception provides you DSL to simplify your unit test.
+The Codeception provides cool you DSL to simplify your unit tests.
 You are writing the definitions, not the actual executed code.
-Behind the doors all the dirty work is done.
+Behind the scene all the dirty work is done.
 You write only testing logic.